Xangis/VorbitalPlayer/README.md

 Now also loads cover.jpg files as album art.
 Right-click to show file location is working again.
+No longer shows "- -" as song name when ID3 tag is empty (should show filename, but doesn't, but blank is better than dumb).

 ### Version 4.43 Changes (November 2020):